Vince-vegas/GitMyte/README.md

    npm start
    ```

-## Very Soon this project will be converted to Next.JS (working on it)
+## Very Soon this project will be converted to Next.JS with Styled-Components